VictorSDelpiu/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+It solves creatr
+React JS is a JavaScript library that is used to make building complex user interfaces an easier task.
+React allows you to work with the virtual DOM instead of always interacting with the actual DOM.
+This allows your code to be more efficient and have quicker load times.
+In React for every DOM Object there is a corresponding Virtual DOM object.
+Manipulating the actual DOM is very slow but manipulating the virtual DOM is much faster due to nothing actually getting drawn on the screen.
+Each time a new virtual DOM is rendered React know which components have changed and will update only those components to the actual DOM.

 - [ ] What does it mean to _think_ in react?
+hinking in React means to think about apps as you build them.

 - [ ] Describe state.
+useState hook to set the state to an empty array.
+Then in the axios call you use setData to set the state to the array you are passing in from the api.
+At the end of the useEffect hook call you also place another empty array so that the api call is only run again if the state changes.

 - [ ] Describe props.
+Props are used to pass data from a parent component to a child component

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+ A function is said to have side effect if it trys to modify anything outside its body.

 ## Project Set Up

 Follow these steps to set up and work on your project: